julienetie/lambdascript/decoupled-javascript.md

 ## 1. Use of ECMAScript
 ECMAScript is a standardized scripting language specification implemented by JavaScript.
 ECMAScript specifications are maintained by [Ecma International][ecmaIntLink], a standards organization, with input from various stakeholders in the industry.

-New versions of ECMAScript are released periodically, introducing new features, syntax, and improvements to the language.
+New versions of ECMAScript are released periodically.
+These updates introduce new features, syntax, and improvements to the language.

 ### 1.1.
 The state of ECMAScript
-Several years preceding the introduction of the Decoupled JavaScript standard, major web browsers and JavaScript runtimes had already demonstrated either complete or near-complete support for ECMAScript 2015 (ES6) and ECMAScript 2016 (ES7), While also demonstrating robust support for forthcoming ECMAScript Next standards.
-Expanding on this, non-evergreen browser usage constitutes less than 1% of all global browser usage.
-Hence, in the present era, there's little necessity to:
+Several years preceding the introduction of Decoupled JavaScript standard, major web browsers and JavaScript runtimes had already demonstrated either complete or near-complete support for ECMAScript 2015 (ES6) and ECMAScript 2016 (ES7), While also demonstrating robust support for forthcoming ECMAScript Next standards.
+Expanding on this, less than 1% of all browsers in usage today are not evergreen.

-- Compile or transpile codebases from modern ECMAScript standards to ECMAScript 5.
-- Polyfill features absent in ECMAScript 5.
-- Advocate for increased usage of compilers like BabelJS.

-Unless a valid edge case necessitates it.
+- Given widespread support for recent ECMAScript versions in modern browsers, the need for transpilation to ES5 has diminished significantly.
+- Use polyfills judiciously, giving priority to essential missing features.
+Opt for targeted polyfills instead of bundled polyfills when possible.
+- Reserve ECMAScript compilation for rare edge cases where it's essential, minimizing its usage unless absolutely warranted.

 ### 1.2.
 Working with ECMAScript 2015, ECMAScript 2016 and EcmaScript Next
-Core ECMAScript features are widely supported across all major browsers and JavaScript platforms, ensuring the compatibility of raw ECMAScript 2015 and beyond at runtime, eliminating the need for compilation.
-To confirm the widespread support of a feature, you can refer to the following resources:
+Fundamental ECMAScript features enjoy extensive support across major browsers and JavaScript platforms, guaranteeing compatibility with raw ECMAScript 2015 and subsequent versions at runtime, thereby obviating the necessity for compilation.
+To verify the broad adoption of a feature, consult the following resources:
 - <a href="https://caniuse.com" target="_blank">Can I Use</a>
 - <a href="https://developer.mozilla.org" target="_blank">MDN Web Doc</a>
 - <a href="https://compat-table.github.io/compat-table/es6" target="_blank">ECMAScript 6 compatibility table</a>